easychen/OMateChat-dist/.github/ISSUE_TEMPLATE/bug-report---bug-报告.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Application Version**
+- Please provide the application version on the About page.
+Include both the version and build numbers, for example, 1.7.1 build 177.
+- We do not provide support for bugs occurring in versions older than the most recent 5 releases.
+Please upgrade to the latest version and reproduce the bug before submitting your report.

+**Chat Mode**
+- Is the agent mode enabled in the API?

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]